 Romania has seen some considerable changes since the fall of Ceausescu in 1989 and the arrival of private enterprise.

 In addition the last few years has seen a boom in new, relatively small, private hotels and business hotels with the standards you would normally expect in the "West".
 A good proportion of these have been built by Romanians who worked in Germany, Austria or Switzerland during the early 1990s and have now returned and invested their new-found knowledge and wealth into redeveloping the tourist industry.
-Hotels in towns such as Timisoara are equivalent to those in the west.
+However, some of them are already deteriorating due to lack of repairs or maintenance.
+Hotels in towns such as Timisoara are equivalent to those in the west, with new 4-5 star hotels appearing in places such as Timisoara, Bucharest and Sibiu.
+There are also several attractive hotels with character such as the Casa Wagner in Brasov or Sibiu, the art deco Opera in Bucharest, the Casa Luxemburg in Sibiu, The Savoy in Bucharest and the new 5-star Fronius in Sighisoara. .

-The summer months are very hot and few hotels are air-conditioned - this is less of a problem in mountain villages but cities such as Bucharest can be stifling.
+The summer months are very hot and there are still some hotels which are not air-conditioned - this is less of a problem in mountain villages but cities such as Bucharest can be stifling.
 Bring along some mosquito repellant, especially if staying in the south and in Bucharest- if the weather has been humid they can become a nuisance because you are likely to want to sleep with the window open.
 They carry no risk but, like Scottish midges, they can be annoying.

 You may also want to bring along some ear plugs if you are a light sleeper and are spending time in cities - Romanians love to party and any reasonable provincial will almost certainly have a wedding function on a Saturday Night!
 Enjoy it - watch the dancing, the singing and the traditions; you are likely to be invited to join in.
 However, Romanian wedding receptions go on all night and when (or if) you decide to call it a day the rest of the party will still be swinging and making plenty of noise!

 Romanians are gradually becoming more and more accustomed to Vegetarian requests.
-Most hotels and large restaurants cater for vegetarians but if you are staying in a homestay or in a small pension you should give us plenty of notice to advise the proprietors as they may have difficulty in understanding your needs, Romanian cuisine, like most of central and eastern Europe is traditionally based around pork - that means pork fat (lard), salami, sausages and so on.
+Most hotels and large restaurants cater for vegetarians though recent reports (2009) suggest that others have a very indifferent attitude.
+If you are staying in a homestay or in a small pension you should give us plenty of notice to advise the proprietors as they may have difficulty in understanding your needs, Romanian cuisine, like most of central and eastern Europe is traditionally based around pork - that means pork fat (lard), salami, sausages and so on.
 However, don't despair!
 You will also find some excellent vegetable dishes - vegetable purees such as Salata de Vinete (a richly-flavoured spread of smoked Aubergine, mayonnaise and condiments), Vegetable stews such as Ghiveci and of course the shepherds staple of Mamaliga (maize polenta) and sheeps cheese.
 In addition as crops are grown organically you will find that simple things such as apples or tomatoes are considerably more flavoursome that is so often the case at home!

-All properties, even homestays, feature flush toilets and hot and cold running water.
+All properties we recommend, even homestays, feature flush toilets and hot and cold running water.
 Taking a shower or a bath can be quite an experience in some homes and you may need to ask in advance (large volumes of water often need to be heated by a large wood stove) though all small hotels have modern showers and ample hot water.

-Copyright © 2007 Transylvania Uncovered - the Romania Travel Specialists
+Copyright © 2014 BeyondtheForest - the Travel Specialists